-In this combined-degree program, academically talented FSU students enroll in courses that count toward both degrees during their senior year, and complete their graduate work for the MA in Museum & Cultural Heritage Studies in the 5th year.
-The program is designed for FSU undergraduate majors in Art History and majors in related fields who have at least 6 hours of coursework in Art History.
+In this combined-degree pathway, academically talented FSU students enroll in courses that count toward both degrees during their senior year, and complete their graduate work for the MA in Museum & Cultural Heritage Studies in the 5th year.
+The pathway is designed for FSU undergraduate majors in Art History and majors in related fields who have at least 6 hours of coursework in Art History.
 Students who wish to pursue this challenging path should plan ahead and be in regular contact with the MCHS Director beginning in their sophomore year at the latest.

 Requirements for admission:

 The admission process:

 Upon admission to the pathway, undergraduate students may register for up to 6 hours of graduate level coursework per semester during their senior year, with the approval of the Director of MCHS and the course instructor for each course.
 Undergraduate seniors enrolled in courses for graduate credit may not carry a semester load of more than fifteen credit hours.

 The curricular map for the senior year and the final year of the 4+1 Pathway includes 18 hours of graduate coursework each year:

 Senior Year, Fall: ARH 5799 (MCHS), ARH 5797 (Museum Basics), plus up to 9 hours of remaining BA requirements.